smahoney10/NatlDirectory/input/pagecontent/implementation.md

 <h3><a name="Implementation"></a>Implementation Notes</h3>
 <p>This page contains miscellaneous information on FHIR implementation.
-The content is primarily directed at implementers of Plan-Net.</p>
+The content is primarily directed at implementers of NatlDir.</p>
 <h4><a id="conformance-requirements"></a>Conformance Requirements</h4>
 <p>The conformance verbs (<strong>SHALL</strong>, <strong>SHALL NOT,&nbsp;</strong><strong>SHOULD</strong>, <strong>MAY</strong>) used in this guide are defined in <a href="http://hl7.org/fhir/R4/conformance-rules.html">FHIR Conformance Rules</a>.</p>
 <h4><a id="privacy-considerations"></a>Privacy Considerations</h4>
-<p>Access to the Plan-Net service should not require authentication, and the server should not maintain any records that could associate the consumer with the entities that were queried.</p>
+<p>Access to the NatlDir service should not require authentication, and the server should not maintain any records that could associate the consumer with the entities that were queried.</p>
-<p>A conformant Plan-Net service <strong>SHALL NOT</strong> require a directory mobile application to send consumer identifying information in order to query content.</p>
+<p>A conformant NatlDir service <strong>SHALL NOT</strong> require a directory mobile application to send consumer identifying information in order to query content.</p>
-<p>A directory mobile application <strong>SHALL NOT</strong> send consumer identifiable information when querying a Plan-Net service.</p>
+<p>A directory mobile application <strong>SHALL NOT</strong> send consumer identifiable information when querying a NatlDir service.</p>
 <h4><a id="must-support"></a>Must Support</h4>
-<p>When querying and reading the Plan-Net Profiles defined in this IG, Must Support on any profile data element <strong>SHALL</strong> be interpreted as follows:</p>
+<p>When querying and reading the NatlDir Profiles defined in this IG, Must Support on any profile data element <strong>SHALL</strong> be interpreted as follows:</p>
 <h5>Health Plan API Requirements</h5>
 <ul>
 <li>Health Plan API actors <strong>SHALL</strong> be capable of populating all Must Support data elements as part of the query results.</li>